folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 ### Button Functions in the Interactive UI

-We provide controls for navigating the GUI plot:
+There are controls for navigating the GUI plot:
 `auto Scales`, `auto-y`, `Zin` (zoom in), `Zout` (zoom out), and panning buttons (left, right, up, and down).The python default below these buttons also work for navigating the frame home position, revert step, redo step, pan, zoom, and snapshot.

-We provide different tools for deriving an optimal fit of the individual orders.
-Here, we will explain the other functions and features that can be utilized in the fitting process.
+There are different tools for deriving an optimal fit of the individual orders.
+Here, we explain the other functions and features that can be utilized in the fitting process.

 **Fit cont.**:
 Clicking this button will apply any parameter changes made and update the continuum fit.
 This will simultaneously update the final normalized spectrum.